-One of the most important ways we work to end hunger is through advocacy.
+Hunger Task Force works to end future hunger through advocacy—standing up for those who can’t stand alone.
 Advocacy is identifying problems and advancing policy solutions through research, public pressure, coalitions and direct lobbying.
+Advocacy is also identifying and organizing champions to raise their voices to make positive change.

 We work with elected officials and government agencies to strengthen and improve programs that feed families in our community, and elevate stories of champions to amplify the impact that policy changes have on hungry families.